Hazelnut chocolate molten cakes with fleur de sel

 - Beat until the batter is light and pale in colour.

-All in all, translating a cookbook can be rewarding as it requires a variety of skills and creativity, but neither cookbook nor recipe translation are to be taken lightly.
-Do share your insights, comments and feedback here or on my Twitter and, if you've enjoyed it or found it useful, feel free to share the article.
+In summary, translating a cookbook can be rewarding as it requires a variety of skills and a lot of creativity, but neither cookbook nor recipe translation are to be taken lightly and the task should be left to specialist translators.

 - Le Fondant Baulois (2017, July 18).
 Fondant, Mi-cuit ou Moelleux au chocolat, les différences .
 Retrieved from https://www.lefondantbaulois.com/blog/fondant-mi-cuit-ou-moelleux-au-chocolat-les-differences.html (In French)